MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-your-organization.md

 ---
 title: Embed Power BI content into an application for your organization
-description: Learn how to integrate, or embed, a report, dashboard or tile into a web app using the Power BI APIs for your customers.
+description: Learn how to integrate, or embed, a report, dashboard or tile into a web app using the Power BI APIs for your organization.
 author: markingmyname
 ms.author: maghan
-ms.date: 06/20/2018
+ms.date: 07/13/2018
 ms.topic: tutorial
 ms.service: powerbi
 ms.component: powerbi-developer